Use of Transport (Own Vehicle and Employer’s) at Work

-Some PAs may be required to use their own transport (e.g. car) or be asked to drive their employers vehicle (e.g. a mobility car).
+Some PAs may be required to use their own transport (eg. car) or be asked to drive a vehicle belonging to their employer or the person they are supporting (eg. a mobility car).
 Examples include:

-• Using your own car to travel to and from your employers home.
-This may be required depending on where your employer lives
+• Using your own car to travel to and from the home of the person you’re supporting.
+This may be required depending on where they live

 • Using your car as part of your working role.
-This may include shopping or doing errands for your employer
+This may include shopping or doing errands for the person you’re supporting

-• Using your car to transporting the person you are supporting, say to an appointment, to go shopping or to access opportunities in the community
+• Using your car to drive the person you are supporting – say to an appointment, to go shopping or to access opportunities in the community.

 Using your own car